After Knee Replacement: Right After Surgery

-A drainage tube in your leg to release excess fluid and reduce swelling.
+A drainage tube in your leg to remove excess fluid and reduce swelling

-An ice machine or ice pack to reduce inflammation.
-The ice machine tube carries cold water to the knee joint.
+An ice machine or ice pack to reduce inflammation, which carries cold water to the knee joint

 When pain is controlled, you’ll walk sooner and recover faster.
 So be honest about how much pain you feel.
 And don’t be afraid to ask for pain medicine when you need it.
 Your nurse may give you IV or oral pain medicine.
 Or, you may have a patient-controlled analgesia (PCA) machine.
 This machine lets you push a button to give yourself a measured dose of pain medicine.
 Tell your nurse if the medicines don’t reduce pain or if you suddenly feel worse.